kery/MacVisTat/VisualStatistics/help.md

 function plot.get_value(graph, key, default)
 ```

-Returns the value of a graph at 'key'.
-The first parameter 'graph' is the index of the graph in legend box, the index starts from 1.
-If the value of 'key' does not exist, the third optional parameter 'default' will be returned.
-If the 'default' is not given, a `NaN` will be returned.
+Returns the value of a graph at `key`.
+The first parameter `graph` is the index of the graph in legend box, the index starts from 1.
+If the value of `key` does not exist, the third optional parameter `default` will be returned.
+If the `default` is not given, a `NaN` will be returned.

 ```lua
 function plot.add_graph(name, data, r, g, b)
 ```

-Adds a new graph in plot window with 'name'.
-The parameter 'data' is an array, the elements' index is represented as the key of the graph.
-The optional parameters *r*, *g*, *b* will be used as the color of the graph.
+Adds a new graph in plot window with `name`.
+The parameter `data` is an array, the elements' index is represented as the key of the graph.
+The optional parameters `r`, `g`, `b` will be used as the color of the graph.

 ```lua
 function plot.update()